 The Lymphoma Research Foundation endorses legislation and regulations which seek to increase access to comprehensive lymphoma treatment and cancer survivorship care, including:

-- Public policies which ensure equal access to cancer treatment and meaningful health insurance coverage for people with lymphoma and the development of tools to assist physicians and investigators improve the quality of cancer care in the United
+- Public policies that ensure access to adequate and affordable health insurance coverage for people with lymphoma and protect access to quality cancer

 - Implementation of policies which support the development of new therapies and clinical trials for rare diseases and policies which assist and encourage patient

-- Legislation which protects access to quality health insurance for anyone with a preexisting
+- Legislation which protects access to quality health insurance for anyone with a preexisting condition.

-- Polices that would increase funding for cancer survivorship research and the study of treatment side
+- Polices that would increase funding for cancer survivorship research and the study of treatment side effects.